 Back Entry Mudroom:

-Instead of a screened porch on the side like most Sugarberry Cottages have, this one was left open:
+Instead of a screened porch on the side as most Sugarberry Cottages have, this one was left open, but the homeowners plan to finish it someday.
+It offers an additional 200 sq ft of outdoor living space.

 The house was built in the Norton Commons neighborhood in Prospect, Kentucky, which has a lot of charming new houses being built in traditional styles like this one.
 For more photos and information, check Meridian Construction and take the video tour.